hafedhmhammdi/prometheus-grafana-openshift-430/docs/04-custom-dashboard/README.md

 <img src="images/05-Custom-Grafana-1-home.png" width="656" title="Issue" bordercolor=green>

-2. It will show you the dashboard home page.
+2. It will show the dashboard home page.

 The installed `Sample Dashboard` should be displayed there.

 <img src="images/05-Custom-Grafana-2-home.png" width="656" title="Issue" bordercolor=green>

-3. Click on the `Sample Dashboard` to see the sample dashboard that we created.
+3. Click on the `Sample Dashboard` to see the sample dashboard that was created as part of the installation.

 <img src="images/05-Custom-Grafana-3-home.png" width="656" title="Issue" bordercolor=green>